kvsnrkolapalli/Student-Management-System-using-Flask/README.md

 Open Navigate to the Folder "Student-Management-System-using-Flask"

 Step-2:
-Open Terminal and Type the Command
+Open Terminal and Type the Command Below
 # pip install -r requirements.txt

 Step-3:
-In the Terminal Type
+In the Terminal Type the Command Below
 # python app.py

 Step-4: